Women and Terrorism

 There is a considerable amount of pressure on the women to perform acts of self-sacrifice.
-The pressures range from subtle social pressure to do something for their community to more blatant forms of coercion like kidnapping and sexual assault.
+The pressures range from subtle social pressure to do something for their community to more blatant forms of coercion such as kidnapping and sexual assault.
 The face of terrorism is changing—and it is now often a woman’s face.
 No longer can we expect terrorists to look a certain way, be a certain age, or be male.
-The arrests in the United States of Jihad Jane and Jihad Jamie—two blue-eyed, blonde-haired women—and the suicide attack in Iraq of convert Muriel Degauque epitomize the increase of women participating in all levels of terrorist organizations.
+The arrests in the United States of Jihad Jane and Jihad Jamie—two blue-eyed, blonde-haired women—and the suicide attack in Iraq by convert Muriel Degauque epitomize the increase in women participating in all levels of terrorist organizations.
 Women are becoming key players.
-They can even be found in the most seemingly chauvinistic and male-dominated terrorist organizations, like Al Qaeda.
+They can even be found in the most seemingly chauvinistic and male-dominated terrorist organizations, such as Al Qaeda.

 While women have always been involved in terrorism, their numbers did not manifest a significant portion of activists.
 In most cases, women have never comprised more than 30% of the total.
-According to Leonard Weinberg and Bill Eubanks’s study, women comprised only a small percentage of terrorists even in the European groups that were considered more egalitarian.
+According to Leonard Weinberg and Bill Eubanks’s study,21 women comprised only a small percentage of terrorists even in the European groups in the 1970s and 1980s that were considered most egalitarian.
 The majority of terrorist organizations put the struggle against imperialism or against occupation before women’s rights.
-To that end, few women emerged from this period as leaders for the next generations.
+To that end, few women emerged as leaders for the next generation.

-Although people might assume that women’s participation in terrorism or in any form of political violence might help level the society in terms of the equality between men and women, the reality is not the case.
+Although it may be assumed that women’s participation in terrorism or in any form of political violence might help level the society in terms of equality between men and women, the reality is not the case.